isAdamBailey/shudderfly/README.md

 This project includes [Laravel Sail](https://laravel.com/docs/sail) for local development with Docker.

-Simply run `sail up` to start the docker container, then in another terminal, run `npm install && npm run watch` and mix will watch for changes to the code and update webpack.
+Simply run `sail up` to start the docker container, then in another terminal, run `npm install && npm run dev` and vite will watch for changes to the code and hot reload.

 ## Production